 If you’ve ever battled lower back pain, you know how nagging and exhausting it can be.

-Pain medications can be dangerous to take for extended periods (and frequently only dull the pain, instead of dealing with it), relief found from injections is ineffective or short-lived, and some therapies can even make your lower back pain worse.
+Pain medications can be dangerous to take for extended periods (and frequently only dull the discomfort, instead of dealing with it), relief found from injections is ineffective or short-lived, and some therapies can even make your lower back pain worse.
 Surely there’s something you can do to rid yourself of this pain.

 There must be something your doctor can prescribe that can cut through lower back pain, right?
 If this is so common, surely there is a solid, proven fix!